What is the purpose of an IOP?

 What to Know Before Going to an IOP

 Before attending an IOP, patients should research the type of program they want to attend and the services it offers.
 This will help people decide which program would be best for them and their unique needs.
 People should also have a general idea of how long their treatment will last.
 IOPs vary in duration, but many last several weeks.
 Some programs may be shorter or longer depending on the patient.
 IOPs are cost-effective.
 Because they’re less intense than residential treatment programs, they cost less.
 This means they can be an option for people who don’t have insurance and can’t afford the high costs of residential treatment.

 Get Sober at NuView Treatment Center’s IOP

-NuView Treatment Center’s intensive outpatient program is tailored towards those who are battling addiction and can’t take time off of work.
+NuView Treatment Center, an intensive outpatient program Los Angeles is tailored towards those who are battling addiction and can’t take time off of work.
 This program is the perfect solution for those individuals who need to maintain a daily routine and provide a stable source of income.
 NuView’s evidence-based program is supportive and driven by the individual needs of each client.
 They use proven therapeutic tools, including trauma-informed care, to address the root causes for addiction.
 The program also provides one-on-one counseling, medication-assisted treatment, and relapse prevention groups.
 To learn more about NuView’s intensive outpatient program and its proven track record, contact us today.